livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 - How managers execute validation, enforcement, or persistence.
 - Database schema, table layouts, or indexes.
 - Envelope fields, request formats, or network message layouts.
-- App specific schemas or app specific type catalogs.
+- App-specific schemas or app-specific type catalogs.

 ## 3. Invariants and guarantees